bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine/modes.rst

 Maintenance Mode
 ----------------
-In the maintenance mode you can use the :ref:`engine-cockpit` to fix licence or system database configuration problems.
+In the maintenance mode you can use the :ref:`engine-cockpit` to fix license or system database configuration problems.

 .. warning::